Probing the Cosmic Gamma-Ray Burst Rate with Trigger Simulations of the Swift Burst Alert Telescope: Discussions and Conclusions

 Observationally, increasing the number of GRB detections with redshift measurement is essential in reducing the uncertainties in the observed distributions and better constraining the GRB properties.
 Moreover, better knowledge of the biases in GRB follow-up observations and redshift determination is critical to understand the completeness of the observational GRB sample.
 The rapidly growing number of GRB detections by {\it Swift} and the effort in measuring GRB characteristics through multi-wavelength observations will certainly improve our understanding of GRB physics, and will make them even better probes of stellar evolution and star-formation history out to the early universe.

 {\bf{Acknowledgments}}\\ We are grateful for valuable discussions with Brian Fields, Brett Hayes, Daniel Kocevski, Judith Racusin, Jon Hakkila, Amir Shahmoradi, Lorenzo Amati, John Beacom, Jay Cummings, Antonino Cucchiara, and Dieter Hartmann.
 We also appreciate the helpful comments and suggestions from the anonymous referee.
 Amy Lien is supported by an appointment to the NASA Postdoctoral Program at the Goddard Space Flight Center, administered by Oak Ridge Associated Universities through a contract with NASA.
+We thank Sarah Antier for pointing out a typo in Eq.~\ref{eq:Yonetoku_mod}.